-MTD is set to be extended to taxpayers who file Income Tax Self-Assessment Tax Returns for business or property income over £10,000 annually from April 2023.
+MTD is set to be extended to taxpayers who file Income Tax Self-Assessment Tax Returns for business or property income over £10,000 annually from April 2026.

-Since April 2019, MTD has impacted VAT registered businesses with a turnover of more than £85,000.
-Affected businesses are now required to keep their records digitally (for VAT purposes only) and provide their VAT return information to HMRC through MTD compatible software.
+Since April 2022 all VAT registered businesses have been required to register for MTD for VAT.
+These affected businesses are now required to keep their records digitally (for VAT purposes only) and provide their VAT return information to HMRC through MTD compatible software.

-VAT registered businesses, especially those with turnover above £85,000, would be advised to take professional advice to ensure they are arranging their affairs in the most tax efficient manner.
+VAT registered businesses are advised to take professional advice to ensure they are arranging their affairs in the most tax efficient manner.